Donny100/kill-process/README.md

-# KillProcess - Process Management Tool
+# Kill Process - Process Management Tool

 A clean and beautiful cross-platform desktop application for detecting and killing processes occupying ports.